Political Communication (MA) [SPA]

-- Capstone experience: COMM-629 Capstone in Political Communication or GOVT-629 Capstone in Political Communication.
+- Capstone experience: COMM-629 Capstone in Political Communication (3) or GOVT-629 Capstone in Political Communication (3).

 Capstone (3 credit hours)

-- Admission to the combined BA/MA program requires junior standing, a minimum cumulative grade point average of 3.5, a completed application form, a written faculty recommendation, an essay on the student's interests and abilities in political science and communication, and an interview with the Department of Government graduate advisor if the student is entering through the School of Public Affairs, or the advisor for the Division of Public Communication if the student is entering through the School of Communication.
-Students must apply for admission to the graduate program no later than the last undergraduate semester.
-The Graduate Record Examination (GRE) is required for admission to the MA program.
+- A minimum cumulative grade point average of 3.50, a completed application form, two written faculty recommendations, an essay on the student's interests and abilities in political science and communication, and an interview with the Department of Government graduate advisor if the student is entering through the School of Public Affairs, or the advisor for the Division of Public Communication if the student is entering through the School of Communication.
+Students must apply for admission to the graduate program no later than junior year, after completion of 75-90 credits.
+The Graduate Record Examination (GRE) is not required for admission to the BA/MA program.

-- All requirements for the MA in Political Communication, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
-Students must finish the master's degree requirements within three years from the date of first enrollment in the master's program.
+- Students must finish the master's degree requirements within three years from the date of first enrollment in the master's program.